hb0nes/epic-games-yoink/README.md

   - hCaptchaURL
   - username
   - password
+- Enable [Git Actions](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) and enable the 'Go' workflow.
 - It will run twice per day, each day.
+Do not adjust the interval, hCaptcha has very strict ratelimits.

-If it fails, open an issue and I might look into it.
+If it all fails, open an issue and I might look into it.